 Regensburg

-Our next Christmas market was located in the charming and perfectly preserved medieval village of Regensburg, Germany.
+Our next Christmas market was at the perfectly preserved medieval village of Regensburg, Germany.
 Regensburg is a UNESCO World Heritage site.
-The village is known for its Christmas markets, but the one that’s especially beautiful is “The Romantic Christmas Market.”
-Located in the courtyard of the beautiful Thurns and Taxi Palace, it is steeped in atmosphere.
-There were fire torches lining the path, little campfires to huddle around, and colorful lighting.
-You can enjoy Bavarian treats, and music, and purchase unique holiday gifts.
+It is known for its Christmas markets, but the most beautiful one was “The Romantic Christmas Market.”
+It was located in the courtyard of the beautiful Thurns and Taxi Palace and was steeped in atmosphere.
+Fire torches lined the path with little campfires to huddle around and colorful lighting.
+We enjoyed Bavarian treats, and music, and purchased unique holiday gifts.

 The market featured a Biergarten and kids could pet adorable baby llamas.